Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 - Include consistent release dates for every entry.

-Shopify's changelog is a great example - it uses clear labels and brief descriptions to make updates easy to understand [3].
-Once you've written the content, structure it so users can quickly find the details they need.
+Shopify's changelog is a great example.
+It uses clear labels and brief descriptions to make updates easy to understand [3].
+Structure your content so users can quickly find what they need.

 How should a changelog be structured?